Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Potato 2.md

 # Potato 2

 **Make invisible ink with vitamin C solution and iodine** - Explain the use of iodine as an indicator using potatoes, paper and vitamin C solution!
+Potato game's chemist cousin.

 Last initially checked on  by  and double-checked on by